ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 rest of the application requires considering two sets of behaviors:

 1. behaviors related to the state's external API (a `Buffer`ed `tower::Service`);
-2. behaviors related to the state's internal implementation (using `sled`).
+2. behaviors related to the state's internal implementation (using `rocksdb`).

-Making this distinction helps us to ensure we don't accidentally leak "internal" behaviors into "external" behaviors, which would violate encapsulation and make it more difficult to replace `sled`.
+Making this distinction helps us to ensure we don't accidentally leak "internal" behaviors into "external" behaviors, which would violate encapsulation and make it more difficult to replace `rocksdb`.

 In the first category, our state is presented to the rest of the application as a `Buffer`ed `tower::Service`.
 The `Buffer` wrapper allows shared access